google/skia/site/user/api/SkMatrix_Reference.md

 void dirtyMatrixTypeCache()
 </pre>

-Sets internal cache to unknown state.
+Sets internal cache to unknown state.Sets internal cache to unknown state.
 Use to force update after repeated modifications to <a href="#Matrix">Matrix</a> element reference returned by <a href="#SkMatrix_array1_operator">operator[](int index)</a>.

 ### Example